-- 1 On the Operations Center server, copy the keystore.cer files from Dashboard and CMS Servers to a location accessible to the Operations Center server.
-For our example, we used c:/ certificates/server\d and c:/certificates/server\c. - 2 Issue the following command to import the exported Dashboard certificate into the Operations Center server's trust store:
+- 1 On the Operations Center server, copy the keystore.cer files from the dashboard and CMS servers to a location that is accessible to the Operations Center server.
+For example, C:/ certificates/server\d and C:/certificates/server\c. - 2 Use Key Manager to import the exported dashboard certificate into the Operations Center server's trust store.
+For more information, see "Trusting Certificates" on page 74. - 3 Use Key Manager to import the exported CMS certificate into the Operations Center server's trust store.
+For more information, see "Trusting Certificates" on page 74. - 4 In Configuration Manager, do the following: - 4a Set Dashboard Communications Mode to Secured Communication using SSL and Client Certificates. - 4b Click Apply to save the settings. - 5 Restart the Operations Center server.